wavefrontHQ/docs/pages/doc/ui_examine_data_v2.md

 <table style="width: 100%;">
 <tbody>
 <tr>
-<td width="80%"> Dashboards and charts, you can examine data, set dashboard preferences, zoom in and out, and perform other customizations.
+<td width="80%"> Dashboards and charts, you can examine data, set dashboard time window, zoom in and out, and perform other customizations.
 <br>
 <strong>Note:</strong> All Wavefront users can examine all dashboards and charts unless an individual dashboard is protected through access control.
 All users can make temporary changes.
 To save changes to dashboards and charts you must have Dashboard permission.</td>
 <td width="20%"><a href="ui_examine_data.html"><img src="/images/classic_button.png" alt="click here for the classic doc"/></a></td>